Dove Cameron: 2007–2015: Breakthrough with Disney Channel

 In 2007, Cameron portrayed the role of Young Cosette in the Bainbridge Performing Arts (BPA) stage production of Les Misérables, and in 2008, she had the lead role of Mary in The Secret Garden, again with BPA.
 In 2012, Cameron was cast in a Disney Channel comedy series that was to be titled Bits and Pieces in which she would play the role of Alanna.
-Shortly after filming the pilot, Bits and Pieces was retooled into Liv and Maddie, which saw Cameron starring in the dual lead role of Liv and Maddie Rooney.
+Shortly after filming the pilot, Bits and Pieces was reformatted into Liv and Maddie, which saw Cameron starring in the dual lead role of Liv and Maddie Rooney.
 The preview of the series debuted on July 19, 2013, and the series premiered on September 15, 2013.
 The pilot episode gained 5.8 million viewers, which was the most-watched in total viewers in 2.5 years since the series Shake It Up.
 Disney Channel renewed Liv and Maddie for a 13-episode second season slated to premiere in Fall 2014, which was later expanded to 24 episodes.

 Cameron at a film premiere in 2013.

 On August 27, 2013, Cameron released a cover of "On Top of the World" by Imagine Dragons as a promotional single.
 Her cover peaked on the Billboard Kid Digital Songs chart at 17 and spent three weeks on the chart.
 On October 15, 2013, "Better in Stereo" was released as a single under Walt Disney Records.
 "Better in Stereo" made its debut on the Billboard Kid Digital Songs chart at No. 21 before peaking at No. 1, becoming Cameron's first No. 1 hit.
 In February 2014, Cameron confirmed reports that recording had begun for her debut studio album.
 Her next single, "Count Me In", was released on June 3, 2014.
 The song peaked at number one on the Billboard Kids Digital Songs chart.
 In 2015, Cameron played Liz Larson in her first non-Disney film, Barely Lethal, which was theatrically released by A24 Films.